 Financial incentives will be offered as a grant to share the implementation costs of a project.
-Landowners eligible to receive funding through other programs such as the Canada Ontario Farm Stewardship Program will be encouraged to make use of those funds in addition to the funds available to through the Haldimand Rural Water Quality Program.
+Landowners eligible to receive funding through other programs will be encouraged to make use of those funds in addition to the funds available to through the Haldimand Rural Water Quality Program.
 Where landowners are eligible to receive funds through another program, the grant rates will be adjusted to ensure that landowners do not receive more than 100% towards the cost of their projects.